Chapter 1 Economics Defined

 I. Basic Terms

 A. Economy is the social science concerned with the use of

 resources like land and labor to fulfill human needs.

-Resources are the inputs, want satisfaction is the output
+B. Resources are the inputs, want satisfaction is the output

 C. Key Concepts for understanding and analysis

 1. Scarcity of resources results in the need for choices by participants.